 We are certainly not pursuing the edification of others if we try to worship in a foreign language.
 In the Assembly, it is better to speak a few understandable words than thousands in a foreign language.
 We cannot pray, praise, or preach by meaningless and wordless noise.
 Our pursuit must be for the understandable worship and thus pursue the edification of one another.
 No “soulless” thing brings edifying instruction to the Church not even by a thousand notes.
 Christians should rather pursue five meaningful words in a song than a thousand notes in any wordless music.
 Let us be completely mature in our thinking.

-(6) Do we understand God’s principles and purposes for worship in the Assembly?
-First Corinthians 14:21-26,
+(6) Do we understand God’s principles and purposes for worship in the assembly?
+In 1 Corinthians 14:21–26, Paul revealed,